Solid Waste as a Renewable Resource

 Modern waste-to-energy (WTE) incineration plants have made significant advances in addressing some of the technical and practical problems and difficulties of material handling, combustion and gas control.
 The early days of burning solid waste materials in large furnaces with little or no concerns or regulations for air pollution and waste ash disposal are long gone.
 Today with increasingly stringent ash and air pollution control regulations, more complex incineration plants are now being built.

-But besides incineration, gaseous fuels, called biogas, can also be obtained by using anaerobic digestion processes in conjunction with landfill gas recovery.
+But besides incineration, gaseous fuels, called biogas, can also be obtained by using anaerobic composting and digestion processes in conjunction with landfill gas recovery.
 The capturing of methane based biogas as a renewable energy resource has many uses and could be argued that there is very little environmental differences between the collection of biogas methane from man-made landfill sources and those generated naturally from geological or fossil fuel sources, as both have an equal impact upon the environment.

 Solid Waste Recycling